Zequez/logseq-vault/pages/Coalitions of Mutual Endevour.md

 - The Circle of Possibilitators in Training is a Coalition Of Mutual Endeavor.
 - There is a COME of empowering other COME; it's web address is [comeweb.org](https://comeweb.org/about-us/)
 	- They recommend the book [Connecting the Dots: A Roadmap for Critical Systemic Change](https://attractionretreat.org/Synopsis/)
+	- There is much to study on their site.
+-
 -